Atara Biotherapeutics, Inc. (ATRA) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 7, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Atara Biotherapeutics, Inc. ("Atara" or the "Company") (NASDAQ: ATRA) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 10, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Atara Biotherapeutics, Inc. ("Atara" or the "Company") (NASDAQ: ATRA).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ATARA BIOTHERAPEUTICS, INC. (ATRA), CLICK HERE BEFORE MAY 22, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR ATARA BIOTHERAPEUTICS INVESTMENTS, CLICK HERE BEFORE MAY 22, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?